-5.8.3 Requirements for any hazardous operation
+5.8.3.
+Requirements for any hazardous operation

 - 5.8.3.1 Employees who do or oversee hazardous operations shall: - a.
 Decide which category-I, II, III, or IV-the operation belongs in and follow the appropriate certification requirements.
 See paragraphs 5.8.4, 5.8.5, 5.8.6, and 5.8.7. - b.
 Inform their organizational director of the risks involved in any new or non-routine hazardous operation with the potential for death, serious injury, or loss of critical high-dollar-value hardware before you start. - c.
-Make sure, as a supervisor, everyone follows any requirements applicable to the operation or listed on the permit. - d.
+As a supervisor, make sure everyone follows any requirements applicable to the operation or listed on the permit. - d.
 As a supervisor, use a JHA to evaluate each hazardous operation where the risk is high, to determine if using a "buddy system" applies.
 Concurrence from the Safety and Test Operations Division is required for a determination of "non-applicable."
 When applicable, use the "buddy system" with at least one standby person in one of these ways: - (1) One does the job and the other watches from the immediate area of the job to make sure the "worker" is safe. - (2) Two do the job and keep in constant contact with a standby person electronically, mechanically, or visually.
-The standby person shall remain in the immediate area where the other two are working.
+The standby person shall remain in the immediate area where the other two are working. - (3) Two do the job and keep in contact with a standby person by coded lifeline signals, even though they may be out of sight of the standby person.
+The responsible safety representative will decide how many worker and standby person combinations there need to be. - e.
+Take extra care, as a supervisor, to recognize and respond to dangerous situations when: - (1) Employees work in hazardous areas where they aren't normally assigned. - (2) Employees are working near public access areas.